sdcampbell/goscan/README.md

 # goscan
 Goscan is a fast TCP scanner I created while learning Golang.
+I created this project for those times when you need to upload a self contained scanner to a pivot host, because scanning through proxychains is too damn slow!

 Usage: